marijnh/Eloquent-JavaScript/10_modules.md

 {{index "ini package", JSON}}

 That may mean following existing conventions.
 A good example is the `ini` package.
 This module imitates the standard `JSON` object by providing `parse` and `stringify` (to write an INI file) functions, and, like `JSON`, converts between strings and plain objects.
-So the interface is small and familiar, and after you've worked with it once, you're likely to remember how to use it.
+The interface is small and familiar, and after you've worked with it once, you're likely to remember how to use it.

 {{index "side effect", "hard disk", composability}}